 Engaging audio can make time feel like it’s passing faster, a concept rooted in distraction theory.

-Play music on hold with an even tempo that prevents restlessness, and intersperse it with friendly updates or interesting facts about your business.
+Play on hold telephone music with an even tempo that prevents restlessness, and intersperse it with friendly updates or interesting facts about your business.

 This keeps the customer’s mind engaged, making the wait feel shorter.

-Music on hold creates an emotional connection and helps reinforce memory through association.
+On hold telephone music creates an emotional connection and helps reinforce memory through association.

 Incorporate music or jingles that are consistent with your marketing.